scdekov/markdown-cv/index.md

 ## Emphasis
-I'm naturally curios and I really love asking questions.
-Asking "Why?" often makes the difference between chaos and progress in a project.
-The right team for me will be full with open-minded, frendly people with a sense of humor.
-People like me.
+Curious and open-minded individual, passionate about forming mental models for complex problems and writing software that solves them.
+Experienced in designing APIs, writing quality tests, working on Data heavy applications and doing complex refactorings.

 ### Strengths
 Critical and analytical thinking, Openness and enthusiasm

 ### Technologies

-Ruby on Rails, PostgreSQL, GraphQL, Python, React, BackboneJS
+Ruby on Rails, Javascript, Python, GraphQL, PostgreSQL, React, BackboneJS

 ## Professional Experience